Drafts your next release notes as pull requests are merged into master. https://github.com/marketplace/actions/release-drafter

 prerelease Whether to draft a prerelease, with changes since another prerelease (if applicable).
 Default false.

 prerelease-identifier A string indicating an identifier (alpha, beta, rc, etc), to increment the prerelease version.
-This automatically enables prerelease if not already set to true.
+This automatically enables prerelease when both options come from the same config location; explicit action inputs still take precedence.
 Default ''.

 latest A string indicating whether the release being created or updated should be marked as latest.